CognonicLabs/awesome-AI-kubernetes/README.md

 [OpenShift Spark](https://github.com/radanalyticsio/openshift-spark) This repository contains several files for building Apache Spark focused container images, targeted for usage on OpenShift Origin. [tutorial-sparkpi-java-vertx](https://github.com/radanalyticsio/tutorial-sparkpi-java-vertx) A Java implementation of SparkPi using Vert.x 3 - This application is an example tutorial for the radanalytics.io community.
 It is intended to be used as a source-to-image (s2i) application.

-# Beam

----

-[beam-operator](https://github.com/aleksdjuricin/beam-operator) This operator manages [Apache Beam](https://beam.apache.org/) instances on Kubernetes, simplifying creation and administration.

-[Scheduled Apache Beam jobs using Kubernetes Cronjobs](https://github.com/sanderploegsma/beam-scheduling-kubernetes) Scheduled Dataflow pipelines using Kubernetes Cronjobs

-[Google Cloud Dataflow Template Pipelines](https://github.com/GoogleCloudPlatform/DataflowTemplates) These Dataflow templates are an effort to solve simple, but large, in-Cloud data tasks, including data import/export/backup/restore and bulk API operations, without a development environment.
-The technology under the hood which makes these operations possible is the Google Cloud Dataflow service combined with a set of Apache Beam SDK templated pipelines.
-Google is providing this collection of pre-implemented Dataflow templates as a reference and to provide easy customization for developers wanting to extend their functionality.

----

 # Some Utils and Accessories